AndreasFurster/DnsWatcher/README.md

 ## OS limitiation
 Because an MessageBox is used this project can only run on Windows...
 Should be easy to change though.

-## Build instructions
-This project is developed and build with Visual Studio 2019 Preview 1.1 and .net core 3.0 preview 1.